DevDotCommunity/Python-Practice/README.md

 33. Write a program to calculate the sum of the digits of a number.
 (Loops, Basic Arithmetic)
 34. Write a Python program to check if a number is a perfect square.
 (Math Functions)
 35. Write a program that converts a decimal number to a hexadecimal number.
 (String Manipulation, Math Functions)

+### Week 2

+#### Day 1
+1. Write a Python program that finds the length of the longest word in a sentence.
+(String Manipulation)
+2. Write a program to calculate the sum of all prime numbers up to a given limit.
+(Loops, Conditional Statements)
+3. Write a Python program to find the intersection of two lists.
+(Lists, Sets)
+4. Write a program to rotate the elements of a list to the left by a specific number of positions.
+(Lists)
+5. Write a Python program to calculate the area of a circle.
+(Variables, Basic Arithmetic)

+#### Day 2
+6. Write a program that checks if a string is an anagram of another string.
+(String Manipulation)
+7. Write a Python program to find the first non-repeating character in a string.
+(String Manipulation)
+8. Write a program to calculate the sum of squares of natural numbers up to a given limit.
+(Loops)
+9. Write a Python program to find the union of two sets.
+(Sets)
+10. Write a program to determine if a given string is a valid palindrome considering only alphanumeric characters and ignoring cases.
+(String Manipulation)

+#### Day 3
+11. Write a Python program to implement binary search on a sorted list.
+(Lists)
+12. Write a program to find the median of a list of numbers.
+(Lists, Sorting)
+13. Write a Python program to implement a basic calculator that can perform addition, subtraction, multiplication, and division.
+(Conditional Statements)
+14. Write a program that removes duplicates from a list without using built-in functions.
+(Lists)
+15. Write a Python program to find the area of a trapezoid.
+(Variables, Basic Arithmetic)

+#### Day 4
+16. Write a program that counts the occurrences of each word in a sentence.
+(String Manipulation, Dictionaries)
+17. Write a Python program to find the n-th term in the Fibonacci sequence using recursion.
+(Recursion)
+18. Write a program to check if a list is sorted in ascending order.
+(Lists)
+19. Write a Python program to calculate the cube of a number.
+(Math Functions)
+20. Write a program that calculates the perimeter of a rectangle.
+(Variables, Basic Arithmetic)

+#### Day 5
+21. Write a Python program to find the prime factors of a number.
+(Loops, Lists)
+22. Write a program to find the mode of a list of numbers.
+(Lists)
+23. Write a program that validates an email address.
+(String Manipulation, Regular Expressions)
+24. Write a Python program to implement the Sieve of Eratosthenes algorithm for prime number generation.
+(Lists)
+25. Write a program that calculates the area of a sector in a circle.
+(Variables, Basic Arithmetic)

+#### Day 6
+26. Write a Python program to reverse the words in a sentence.
+(String Manipulation)
+27. Write a program that calculates the square of each element in a list.
+(Lists)
+28. Write a program to find the missing number in a list of integers from 1 to n.
+(Lists)
+29. Write a Python program to implement a simple stack.
+(Lists)
+30. Write a program to calculate the surface area of a cube.
+(Variables, Basic Arithmetic)

+#### Day 7
+31. Write a Python program to find the sum of all elements in a 2D list.
+(Lists)
+32. Write a program to check if a given string is a pangram (contains every letter of the alphabet at least once).
+(String Manipulation)
+33. Write a program to find the average of a list of numbers.
+(Lists)
+34. Write a Python program to implement the Newton-Raphson method for finding the square root of a number.
+(Math Functions)
+35. Write a program that calculates the volume of a rectangular prism.
+(Variables, Basic Arithmetic)